Citymonstret/Kvantum/PROGRESS.md

 ### 4.5 Byte/String handlers
 Byte and String handlers can be added to the worker, to change generated requests after they have been generated.
 (Used for the tempalte engine support).

-### 4.6 Event System
-The server implementation can publish events, and plugins/applications may opt to subscribe to these events (and act accordingly).

 ### 4.7 Socket Filters
 The socket handler can be extended to include filters, that can filter out requests before they are even read by the server.